Introduction: Make Your Own FlipBooKit Animation

 1. Think of a video loop as a circle; by the end, everything should be back as it was in the beginning, even if it's just going back to an empty scene.

 Examples of videos that will work well for this are doing a repeated motion, like a dance, moving in a circle, running from one side of the screen to the other, or falling down and standing up again.

 2. It's a good idea to make a quick plan with rough sketches of what you want to make, especially if it's going to be stop-motion or illustrated.
 I like using sticky notes to help organize.

 3. Use of as much of the frame as you can, so your animation will show up well.
-The final outcome will be 4 by 3.34 inches, or 400 by 334 pixels, which is big enough for some detail, but make sure the movement isn't too subtle.
-You'll also notice from looking at an assembled FlipBooKit (see pictures), that there is a spall gap between the top and bottom cards.
+Each frame MUST measure 800 by 667 pixels*, which is big enough for some detail, but make sure the movement isn't too subtle.
+You'll also notice from looking at an assembled FlipBooKit (see pictures), that there is a small gap between the top and bottom cards.
 Because of the way this machine works, movement in this center area won't show up as well, so you want to make sure that most of your activity takes place in the top or bottom of the frame, as opposed to the middle.

 Step 3: Shooting

 It's important to keep your camera still while shooting, especially if you plan to do stop-motion.
 You might use a commercial tripod or make your own such as these.

 - A simple stop motion iPhone stand made from cardboard (my tutorial, and what I've used for this 'ible)